awasadasath/ecommerce-etl-pipeline/README.md

 ![Terraform](https://img.shields.io/badge/Terraform-7B42BC?style=for-the-badge&logo=terraform&logoColor=white)
 ![Looker](https://img.shields.io/badge/Looker_Studio-4285F4?style=for-the-badge&logo=looker&logoColor=white)

-## 📖 Project Overview
+## <a id="overview"></a>📖 Project Overview

-This project demonstrates a robust, end-to-end **Data Engineering solution** designed to simulate a real-world e-commerce scenario.
-The primary goal is to centralize fragmented transactional data, enrich it with external financial contexts, and automate the flow from raw data to actionable business insights.

-In this pipeline, raw transaction records are extracted from an **OLTP Database (MySQL)** and enriched with dynamic exchange rates from an external **Currency API**.
-The data undergoes rigorous cleaning and transformation processes before being loaded into a **Data Warehouse (Google BigQuery)**.
-Finally, the processed data is visualized using **Looker Studio** to track key performance metrics (KPIs) such as daily revenue in local currency (THB) and product performance.
+This project is an **end-to-end data pipeline** designed to simulate a real-world E-commerce scenario.

+**Why I built this?**
+Most data engineering tutorials use clean, static CSV files.
+I wanted to build something that reflects the **messy reality of production environments**.
+I designed this pipeline to extract raw transactions from a MySQL database, enrich them with live exchange rates from an API, and automate the entire flow using Airflow and Docker.

+Instead of just moving data, this project focuses on reliability and "Day 2" operations—like handling API failures, catching bad data, and monitoring the system via Discord.

 ### 🎯 Key Objectives
-* **Automation:** Orchestrate a daily ETL workflow using **Apache Airflow** to ensure data freshness without manual intervention.
+* **Automation:** Replaced manual scripts with a daily **Apache Airflow** DAG to keep data fresh automatically.
-* **Data Enrichment:** Integrate internal sales data with external exchange rate APIs to calculate accurate revenue figures in THB.
+* **Data Enrichment:** Combined internal sales records with external currency APIs to calculate accurate revenue in THB.
-* **Infrastructure as Code (IaC):** Provision and manage Google Cloud Platform resources (GCS Buckets, BigQuery Datasets) using **Terraform** for reproducibility and standard compliance.
+* **Infrastructure as Code (IaC):** Used **Terraform** to provision GCP resources (GCS & BigQuery) so the environment is reproducible and standard-compliant.
-* **Data Quality & Reliability:** Implement data quality checks (e.g., handling negative values, deduplication) and real-time monitoring via **Discord Webhooks** to ensure pipeline stability.
+* **Data Quality:** Implemented automated checks (e.g., removing negative values, deduplication) and real-time alerts via **Discord Webhooks**.

 ## 🏗️ Architecture